SiyaKamboj/cse15l-lab-reports/LabReport1.md

   After about 15 minutes, my password was successfully updated, so I tried to follow the [instructions]( https://ucsd-cse15l-w23.github.io/week/week1/#week-1-lab-report ) given in class.
 However, the rest of my lab group and I had issues setting our default terminals to use gitbash in VSCode.
 After about 5 minutes of difficulty, one of my group members (who also used a macbook) discovered that we could simply use the terminal on our macs instead of configuring the terminal in VSCode, since we are not using Windows.

   After we solved the issue with the terminal, I was able to establish a connection with the UCSD ieng6 servers by typing `ssh cs15lwi23atq@ieng6.ucsd.edu`.
+When I first connected, I had to confirm that I received the following message on the terminal:
+  `The authenticity of host 'ieng6.ucsd.edu (128.54.70.227)' can't be established.
+   RSA key fingerprint is SHA256:ksruYwhnYH+sySHnHAtLUHngrPEyZTDl/1x99wUQcec.
+   Are you sure you want to continue connecting (yes/no/[fingerprint])? `

-When I first connected, I had to confirm that I wanted to continue connecting by typing `yes`; however, after that, I received this message every time I connected, which did not prompt me to proceed with any further action, aside from typing in my password.
+  Since I wantted to continue connecting, I typed `yes` and was prompted to input my password; however, after that, I received the following message pictured below every time I connected, which did not prompt me to proceed with any further action, aside from typing in my password.

 ![Image](images/terminal.png)